regen-network/regen-ledger/x/ecocredit/spec/07_client.md

 ### Balance

-The `Balance` endpoint allows users to query the balance (both tradable and retired) of a given credit batch for a given account.
+The `Balance` endpoint allows users to query the balance (tradable, retired and escrowed) of a given credit batch for a given account.

 ```bash
 regen.ecocredit.v1.Query/Balance